Southern California mudslides: Hundreds still await rescue; 15 dead

 • Deadly storm: The 15 deaths were reported in Santa Barbara County, authorities said.

-• More missing: Muniz said it's unclear how many people are missing, but searches are ongoing.
-Earlier, officials said at least two dozen people were unaccounted for.
+• More missing: Officials said two dozen people were unaccounted for.

 • Hundreds of calls: As the storm hit hard between 3 and 6 a.m.
-Tuesday, sheriff's office dispatchers handled more than 600 phone calls for assistance, Santa Barbara County Sheriff Bill Brown said.
+Tuesday, sheriff's office dispatchers handled more than 600 phone calls for assistance, Sheriff Bill Brown said.

 • Rescues: Dozens of people have been rescued in Santa Barbara County, officials said.
-The US Coast Guard says it used helicopters Tuesday to collect people from rooftops, including a couple and their three children -- an infant, a 3-year-old and a 7-year-old -- in Carpinteria.
+The US Coast Guard said it used helicopters Tuesday to collect people from rooftops, including a couple and their three children in Carpinteria.

+• Injured: Twenty-eight people were injured in Santa Barbara County, officials said.

+• Destruction: The floodwaters and mudslides destroyed 100 homes and damaged another 300 residences in Santa Barbara County.

 • Road closed: US 101 in parts of Montecito and Santa Barbara will remain closed for at least 48 hours because of the muddy debris covering it, authorities said Tuesday.